arvindkannan/Issue-Tracking-Mailer/README.md

 ## Configure The Package

-Once installed **rTrackMailer** package and pre-requisite packages mentioned above,can import rTrackMailer package for further use.
+Once installed **iTrackingMailer** package and pre-requisite packages mentioned above,can import iTrackingMailer package for further use.
 User will need certain pre-defined folders to be defined in machine where this will be deployed & the same needs to be configured in config.ini file .